 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-I have a grandson, 15, he has been thru the mill over the last couple of years, many different diagnosis, but none that is final.
-He has been diagnosed as autistic, having adhd, as a paranoid schizophrenic and bi-polar, you name it.
-Recently, he was in Dayton Childrens Hospital and has regressed so much this last year, due to many problems with his father (he has residential custody).
-The father does not agree that there is a learning disability, thinks a pill will cure everything, but the doctors in dayton ruled out many of the above diagnosis...said grandson was severly depressed, which leads us to the physical abuse grandson has suffered at hands of father.
-We only know for sure of 2 incidences that father admitted to us.
+I have a grandson, he is 15.
+He has been diagnosed as autistic, having adhd, as a paranoid schizophrenic and bi-polar.
+Recently, he has regressed so much this last year, due to many problems with his father (he has residential custody).
+The father does not agree that there is a learning disability, and thinks a pill will cure everything.
+The doctors decided that my grandson was just severly depressed.
+I believe he is being physically abused by his father.
+We know for sure of 2 incidences that father admitted to us.
 My grandson has regressed to the point that he was soiling his pants, not eating, looking at food as if he didn`t know what to do with it.
 We have contacted many people, lawyers, doctors, children services, children`s hospitals, and we need to know if abuse could cause all this!

 Autism can be a difficult diagnosis to make, and many other developmental and mental health concerns need to be considered in making the diagnosis.
 The diagnosis of autism can be made prior to when a child is 3 years old, and it would be unusual for a child to be first diagnosed at 15.
 If a child was seen by qualified professionals at a regional medical center, then you have probably been given an appropriate course of treatment.